 Elsevier eBook on VitalSource - Access Card

-The practical nursing handbook you can use in the clinical setting!
-Pocket Companion for Physical Examination and Health Assessment, Canadian 3rd Edition makes it fast and easy to look up essential assessment skills and techniques.
-This portable clinical guide helps you conduct more effective exams by referring to summaries of examination steps, normal versus abnormal findings, lifespan and multicultural considerations, and over 200 full-colour photos and illustrations.
-With added content on the Electronic Health Record, charting, paediatrics, pregnant, and aging adult patients, and narrative recording this handbook is a perfect clinical tool whether you’re a beginner who is learning assessment skills or a practitioner who needs a portable reference!
+A practical handbook for beginning nurses Pocket Companion for Physical Examination and Health Assessment, Canadian 3rd Edition makes it fast and easy to look up essential assessment skills and techniques.
+This portable clinical guide helps your students conduct more effective exams and develop confidence by referring to summaries of examination steps, normal versus abnormal findings, lifespan and multicultural considerations, and over 200 full-colour photos and illustrations.
+With added content on the Electronic Health Record, charting, paediatrics, pregnant, and aging adult patients, and narrative recording, this handbook is also an ideal clinical tool for experienced practitioners in need of a portable reference.

 - Two-column format for examination content makes it easier to access, learn, and understand key physical examination skills and findings.

 - Abnormal findings tables help you to recognize, sort, and describe key abnormal findings.